-Children’s bank accounts and tax
+Children’s savings accounts and tax

-Any parent or guardian can open up a child’s bank account or a Junior ISA.
+Any parent or guardian can open up a child’s savings account or a Junior ISA.
 Individual providers may vary when it comes to an adult who is neither the parent or guardian trying to set up the account, so you’ll have to check that out.

 Otherwise it’s as simple as opening up any normal savings account: you’ll basically need your personal details and a proof of ID.